Withdrawal, transfer and loan facility in National Savings Certificate (NSC):

 Transfer of Ownership

-Transfer of ownership from one person to another can be done only once form the date of issue to the date of maturity of the certificate.
+Transfer of ownership from one person to another can be done only once from the date of issue to the date of maturity of the certificate.
 At the time of transfer, old certificates will not be discharged.
 Name of the old holder will be rounded and the name of the new holder will be written on the old certificate & on the purchase application (for non CBS Post Offices).
 The postmaster will certify the certificate by putting his signature along with the date stamp of the post office and his/her designation stamp on the certificate.

 Transfer of NSC from one post office to another post office